-This seminar will bring together key stakeholders to discuss the future of UK agriculture - focusing on key issues around funding, regulation, trade and natural capital - ahead of the publication of the Agriculture Bill due this Summer.
+This seminar brought together key stakeholders to discuss the future of UK agriculture - focusing on key issues around funding, regulation, trade and natural capital - ahead of the publication of the Agriculture Bill due later this year.

-Delegates will discuss the Government’s plans to reform the payments model by incentivising farmers to deliver ‘public goods’ in order to receive future payments, as outlined in the 25 Year Environment Plan.
-They will consider the criteria - such as environmental enhancement, animal welfare, increasing productivity and protecting soil health - proposed in the recently concluded Health and Harmony consultation.
+Delegates discussed the Government’s plans to reform the payments model by incentivising farmers to deliver ‘public goods’ in order to receive future payments, as outlined in the 25 Year Environment Plan.
+They considered the criteria - such as environmental enhancement, animal welfare, increasing productivity and protecting soil health - proposed in the concluded Health and Harmony consultation.

-The seminar also will also be an opportunity to consider what more might be done to make farming regulation, enforcement and inspections more efficient in England post-Brexit, in light of the Government’s review.
+The seminar was also an opportunity to consider what more might be done to make farming regulation, enforcement and inspections more efficient in England post-Brexit, in light of the Government’s review.

-Attendees will discuss the delivery of payments to farmers, following the EFRA Committee report into the Rural Payments Agency and concerns highlighted over the timeliness of payments and the RPA’s strategy moving forward with payments post-Brexit.
+Attendees discussed the delivery of payments to farmers, following the EFRA Committee report into the Rural Payments Agency and concerns highlighted over the timeliness of payments and the strategy moving forward with payments post-Brexit.

-Discussion will also look at the challenges for balancing increased productivity and the preservation of the landscape, as the Government looks to introduce the Environmental Principles and Governance Bill in the autumn and key issues emerging from the consultation into the proposed environmental body to maintain environmental standards.
+Discussion also looked at the challenges for balancing increased productivity and the preservation of the landscape, as the Government looks to introduce the Environmental Principles and Governance Bill in the autumn and key issues emerging from the consultation into the proposed environmental body to maintain environmental standards.

-The agenda also includes two international case studies on alternative funding system for agriculture and developing trading relationships and maintaining competitiveness.
+The agenda also included two international case studies on alternative funding system for agriculture and developing trading relationships and maintaining competitiveness.